slippyex/ym2149-rs/crates/ym2149-core/ARCHITECTURE.md

 ```
 Immediate envelope restart, used by Sync Buzzer effect.

-**Note**: These methods are hardware-specific and not part of the `Ym2149Backend` trait, which is why YM6 effects require the concrete `Ym2149` type.
+**Note**: These methods are hardware-specific and provided as trait default methods (no-ops) in the `Ym2149Backend` trait.
+The `Ym6PlayerGeneric<B: Ym2149Backend>` player is generic over backends, but YM6 hardware effects are only available when using the concrete `Ym2149` implementation (via the `Ym6Player` type alias or explicitly as `Ym6PlayerGeneric<Ym2149>`).
+Alternative backends like `SoftSynth` will compile but ignore these hardware-specific features.

 ---